top of page

 1. Start focusing on the big picture rather than small details

 Let’s start with the top of the funnel.
 What do you want?
-Think broad and think deep, settle for overarching ambitions, try to figure out your real needs.
+Think broad and think deep, settle for overarching ambitions, and try to figure out your real needs.
 Do not focus on the details, do not focus on the ‘how’ just yet.

 • Family and friends